Alperittet

 Alperittet is a competition in the sport telemark skiing (mountain telemark) that is held each year at the end of February.
-The race is arranged in a small Norwegian town called Stranda and attracts about 9 competitors.
+The race is arranged in Stranda Municipality in Møre og Romsdal county, Norway.
 It was first held in 1995 and has been held each year since, with the exception of 2002, when it was cancelled out of respect for a competitors who died on the day before the race.
 The race is a non-profit event where everybody works for free in order to organize it.
 In 2004, Alperittet became a part of the Norwegian telemark cup, and hosted the Norwegian championship for mountain telemark in 2006.